FIFAe Nations Series

 FIFAe Nations Series (FeNS) is an esports tournament series organized by FIFA and its presenting partner EA Sports.
 Each tournament has member nations that compete in games from the latest incarnation of the FIFA association video game series.

+History

 Each seasons runs for a whole year, with the FIFAe Nations Cup (FeNC) is the pinnacle event.

 The 2021 edition was due to take place in Copenhagen in August 2021, but was cancelled due to the COVID-19 pandemic on 26 July 2021.